What is insomnia?

 The use of the cannabis plant as a treatment for medical conditions can be traced back to ancient times and many cultures have historically used the cannabis plant to treat a number of ailments.
 Many studies have concluded that medicinal CBD works to improve sleep, though the ways in which it does this are not yet extremely clear to medical researchers.
 A study published by NCBI in 2019 was conducted to determine if CBD helps improve sleep and/or anxiety and involved giving patients diagnosed with insomnia CBD 25mg/d in capsule form.
 The sampling frame of the study consisted of 72 patients who had been diagnosed with a sleep disorder, and all patients had at least 1 follow-up visit to the clinic after the CBD was prescribed.
 All 72 patients completed sleep and anxiety assessments at the onset of the medicinal CBD treatment and at the first monthly follow-up.
 At the first monthly assessment after the beginning of the CBD treatment, ‘79.2% of all patients experienced an improvement in anxiety and sleep, respectively; 15.3% experienced worsening symptoms in anxiety and sleep, respectively.’
 Two months after the treatment 78.1% of patients reported further improvement in sleep, and the study holistically found that on average, anxiety and sleep improved for most patients and these improvements were sustained over time.
 In conclusion, whilst the study found that the CBD treatment improved the patient’s sleep, it also urges that more formal studies are required to fully understand the role that CBD takes in improving sleep, whilst finding that there were no safety issues that would limit these future studies.

-An Australian study conducted by researches from The University of Western Australia in April this year also reported promising results from the world’s first-ever placebo-controlled clinical trial exploring the effectiveness of medicinal CBD in treating insomnia.
-The study involved treating 23 participants for 14 nights with the CBD formulation and 14 nights with a placebo, separated by a one-week period between the two treatments.
-The medicinal cannabis was administered under the tongue and participants were able to take a single dose or a double dose depending on the severity of their symptoms, though neither researchers nor participants knew if they were taking the placebo or the CBD formulation.
-The sleep quality within patients was based on the well-known Insomnia Severity Index (ISI), which measures the severity of insomnia symptoms.
-Across all of the participants ‘ISI scores decreased by 26 per cent while those on the highest dose achieved a 36 per cent reduction in ISI and participants reported significantly improved sleep quality and feelings of waking up rested.’
+An Australian study conducted by researchers from The University of Western Australia in April this year also reported promising results from the world’s first-ever placebo-controlled clinical trial exploring the effectiveness of medicinal CBD in treating insomnia.
+The study involved treating 23 participants for 14 nights with the CBD formulation and 14 nights with a placebo.
+The two treatments were separated by a one-week period.
+The medicinal cannabis was administered under the tongue.
+Participants were able to take a single dose or a double dose depending on the severity of their symptoms.
+However, neither researchers nor participants knew if they were taking the placebo or the CBD formulation.
+The sleep quality within patients was based on the well-known Insomnia Severity Index (ISI).
+ISI measures the severity of insomnia symptoms.
+Across all of the participants ‘ISI scores decreased by 26 percent while those on the highest dose achieved a 36 percent reduction in ISI and participants reported significantly improved sleep quality and feelings of waking up rested.’
 Additionally, patients reported significant improvement and alleviation of subjective measures of stress, fatigue and social functioning.
 This study is said to be the most ‘rigorous clinical trial ever undertaken to assess the therapeutic potential of medicinal cannabis to treat the symptoms of chronic insomnia’ and the lead researcher, Professor Peter Eastwood states that “Positive patient experiences with minimal side-effects are critical to the success of any insomnia drug and highlights the potential for this treatment to address a key area of unmet need…”

 Does CBD help with insomnia?